Claudio Klaus

 Direito, Saneamento e Sustentabilidade em Debate: Experiências Brasil e Canadá

-Organized by Claudio Antonio Klaus Junior and Levi Hülse
+Organized by Claudio Klaus and Levi Hülse

 A 200-page edited collection bringing together scholars and practitioners from Brazil and Canada to debate the legal dimensions of sanitation and sustainability.
 The volume bridges Portuguese and English-language literatures on a topic that global development agendas have long treated separately.